 Friends and family may advise you to 'think positively'.
 It is almost impossible to be positive all the time – everyone has good and bad days, before and after a cancer diagnosis.

 There is no scientific evidence to suggest that positive thinking has any impact on surviving cancer.
 However, many survivors say that feeling hopeful helped them to cope with their illness and make positive changes, such as doing more exercise or improving their diet.

 Feeling down or depressed

-It is common to feel low or depressed after treatment ends.
+It's common to feel low or depressed after treatment ends.
 Cancer survivors often experience worry or periods of feeling down for months or even years after treatment.
-You may feel sad or depressed because of the changes that cancer has caused, fear that the cancer will come back or worries about the future.
+You may feel sad because of the changes that cancer has caused, fear that the cancer will come back or worries about the future.

 Many people feel disconnected from their life before cancer.
 Others wonder if they will be able to work again and whether their family will cope if they can’t earn enough money.
 Sometimes you may feel down for no particular reason.

 Support from family and friends, other cancer survivors or health professionals may help you manage these periods.

 Warning signs of depression